jadebecker/Ganaxy-Gan_Galaxy/README.md

-# Gan-MNIST
+# Gan-Galaxy
-GAN model with keras and MNIST datasets
+GAN model with keras and Galaxy datasets

 # Built with